NativeScript/docs-v7/navigation.md

 **Create a page in XML**

-You can create the pages for your user interface separately from your code.
+You can define the UI declaration and the code for the page separately.

-To apply this approach, you need to create a separate `XML` file for each page to hold the layout of the page.
+To apply this approach, create a `XML` file for each page to hold the layout of the page.
 Thus your code will be in a `JS` or a `TS` file.
 The names of the `XML` and the `JS` or `TS` file must match.

 ``` XML